Skip to main content

 Eat up the east

-Find him camping somewhere picturesque, cooking over a fire and warming up with a whisky from Waubs Harbour Distillery in Bicheno, or strolling along seemingly endless (and in winter, virtually empty) stretches of sand.
+You might find him camping somewhere picturesque, cooking over a fire and warming up with a whisky from Waubs Harbour Distillery in Bicheno, or strolling along seemingly endless (and in winter, virtually empty) stretches of sand.
 Whitehouse recommends Waubs Beach, Denison Beach or the “unique and raw” Friendly Beaches.

-“Tassie produces some of the great wines not just in Australia, but I’d say [in] the world,” Whitehouse says.
+“Tassie produces some of the great wines not just in Australia, but I’d say the world,” Whitehouse says.

 If you’re travelling further afield, Whitehouse recommends a trip to the state’s north for a Fork it Farm long table feast celebrating all things pork.